 That said, if you do want to shop while you’re on the idyllic island of Koh Samui, the best period is during the dry season, from December to March.
 Temperatures and rainfall are at their lowest, making for prime shopping climes – no-one wants to shop when it’s hot, sweaty and humid.

-The Best Time to Visit for a Honeymoon
+The Best Time to Visit Koh Samui for a Honeymoon

 Koh Samui is an incredible destination for a honeymoon.
 While it’s an absolute haven of an island escape, it also offers great conveniences, world-class food and lots of luxury for those who want it.
 With villas, private pools and lots of romantic hotels, you can visit Koh Samui without behaving like a budget backpacker.

-But the best time to visit depends upon your priorities as a couple.
+But the best time to visit for a honeymoon depends upon your priorities as a couple.
 If you want to avoid crowds (and feel like you have small portions of the island to yourself), you should visit during the rainy season, when tourist numbers are low.

 Think about what you want to do on your honeymoon, and plan your trip accordingly.
-At all times of year, Koh Samui can be a perfectly romantic getaway.
+At all times of year, Koh Samui can be a perfect romantic getaway.

-The Best Time to Visit for Culture and Museums
+The Best Time to Visit Koh Samui for Culture and Museums

 People don’t typically visit Koh Samui for culture and museums.
 While the island is home to interesting attractions such as Wat Plai Laem, Wat Khunaram and Samui Art Museum, they aren’t the big attractions here.

 So while cool season is the best time to enjoy temples, museums and other cultural attractions, we wouldn’t recommend that you base your trip around the prospect of visiting these places.